unkcpz/tatzelwurm/DESIGN.md

 - Is it better to store checkpoint in a seperate (in legacy it is with process node) table or even in a separate resource?
 - Who should create (create means initialize the instance, store it is the "DB" and set to the created state) the task?
 Coordinator or worker or actioner (in legacy it is actioner)?

+### Performance tips

+If the performance become bottleneck and after the benchmark it shows the the bottleneck is not from architecture and implementation.
+There are some underlined crates and tools to use as the alternative for message passing or DB management.

+- [Rkyv](https://github.com/rkyv/rkyv) for zero-copy deserialization as alternative to msgpack.
+- [dashmap](https://github.com/xacrimon/dashmap) as alternative of HashMap if in-memory store with mutex map is used.